davids122/farm-simulator-game/README.md

 # Farm Simulator Clicker

-Project for HackNC 2023 with Judson Greer and David Sprague.
-Uses SwiftUI to build a clicking based farm simulator game.
+Simple project made for HackNC 2023 alongside Judson Greer and Nicholas Mountain.
+We used SwiftUI to build a clicking-based farm simulator game.
+This was a great learning experience since none of us had any prior SwuiftUI experience or knowledge.